Semester in Washington

 Before the Department of Commerce, Ms Greene served at the US Department of Housing and Urban Development (HUD) as the Deputy Assistant Secretary for Intergovernmental Affairs in the Office of Congressional and Intergovernmental Relations.
 Her portfolio focused on issues of importance to Governors, Mayors and Housing Industry groups on behalf of the Secretary’s Office.
 While at HUD, she served on the President's Task Force on Puerto Rico's Status.
 Earlier, Ms. Greene served at the US Agency for International Development in the department of Legislation and Public Affairs.
 She was also Public Liaison Officer for the Diplomatic Corp on the 2001 Presidential Inaugural Committee.

 Ms. Greene has a diverse background in public policy, politics and public relations.
 She has a passion for philanthropy and special events.
 Of special note is her service as the US Committee Co-Chair for The Queen's Golden Jubilee, "All the Queen's Horses Salute", held at Windsor Castle in May, 2002.
 She is a former member of the Wilson Council, the private sector advisory group for the Woodrow Wilson International Center for Scholars.
+She currently serves as a member of the Board of the Texas State Society.

 Ms. Greene is a native of Dallas, Texas, where she was educated at Ursuline Academy.
 She holds a BA in Political Science from Hollins University in Roanoke, Virginia.